karthequian/ContainerWorkshop/README.md

 # Module 2- Introduction to Kubernetes
 ## Prerequisites
 For this section, we will need to install 2 tools that allow you to run and interact with a Kubernetes cluster locally.
-## Kubectl
+## kubectl

-Kubectl is the Kubernetes command line tool that allows you to run commands against a Kubernetes cluster.
+kubectl is the Kubernetes command line tool that allows you to run commands against a Kubernetes cluster.

 On a mac, you can install kubectl following along with [the install document](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).